 Create guest posts for external websites.

 Guest posts can get you and your products in front of relevant audiences (oftentimes for free).
-Submitting guests posts will also help you get more domain authority for your ecommerce site, thereby telling search engines that you have a reliable site.
+Submitting guest posts will also help you get more domain authority for your ecommerce site, thereby telling search engines that you have a reliable site.

 You’ll need to search for sites that rank for keywords related to your product.
 Sometimes you won’t even need to create an entire post.
 If a site already has a relatable post, offer to expand on it by providing additional context, like a video or infographic with a link to your site